typelevel/cats/docs/src/main/tut/typeclasses.md

 // and now our call to Log succeeds log("a string")
 ```

+This example demonstrates a powerful property of the typeclass
+pattern, which distinguishes it from a Java interface, which is that
+we have been able to provide an implementation of this interface for
+String, some already existing type which we don't ourselves
+control.
+We are able to retrofit existing types with new behaviors
+with this pattern.
+This is usually referred to as "ad-hoc
+polymorphism".

 For some types, providing a Show instance might depend on having some
 implicit Show instance of some other type, for instance, we could